Microflow-IO/modsecurity-for-anylog/README.md

 ## 🎬Background

-How to achieve application-level lateral movement attack detection and sensitive data abnormal behavior warning without affecting the environment and business, without blind spots, in cloud and cloud-native environments, is two difficulties in the industry;
+How to achieve application-level lateral movement attack detection and sensitive data abnormal behavior warning without affecting the environment and business process, without blind spots, in cloud and cloud-native environments, is two difficulties in the industry;

 ## 🛠Resolvent